 The crowds which found their way to Parramatta Park yesterday probably established something like a record for an ordinary holiday.
 The trains arriving from Sydney and suburbs at shortly after 10 and 11 o'clock were crowded, and from each a large procession marched to the national pleasure ground.
-Sunday and day school scholars were conducted through the town to the park gates, and off to some shady sheltered spot ...it was a 'crowded and lively scene everywhere,' over 8,000 being estimated to have passed through the gates.
+Sunday and day school scholars were conducted through the town to the park gates, and off to some shady sheltered spot ... it was a 'crowded and lively scene everywhere,' over 8,000 being estimated to have passed through the gates.
 The Salvation Army was early on the scene, and its music added to the indications of the presence of a great multitude of which most were young, and all bent on merry-making... and the unrestricted invasion and occupation of Parramatta's historic enclosure complete and satisfactory."

-"Parramatta Park Pleasure-Seekers", Daily Telegraph, 3 October 1899, p.7
+Daily Telegraph, 3 October 1899

-Figure 52. (previous title page) Little Coogee, Parramatta
+Figure 46. (previous page) Little Coogee, 1920s